koursaros-ai/nboost/README.md

 #### Setting up an Elasticsearch Server
 > 🔔 If you already have an Elasticsearch server, you can skip this step!

 If you don't have Elasticsearch, not to worry!
-You can set up a local Elasticsearch cluster by using docker.
+We recommend setting up a local Elasticsearch cluster using docker (providing you have Docker installed).
 First, get the ES image by running:
 ```bash
 docker pull elasticsearch:7.4.2
 ```